imberda/tomcat-principle-provider-valve/README.md

 ===============================
 Provides the ability to run your tomcat web app utilising container managed security on the your developer workstation without having to configure, provide or deal with authentcation.

-This deals with the case where you have a tomcat web app with a web.xml with something like the following:
+This deals with the case where you have a tomcat web app with a web.xml containing something like the following:

     ...
     <security-constraint>